awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-create-package.md

        print("Decoded payload: " + str(payload))
 ```

 Zip up the sample code to create a deployment package\.
-For instructions, see [Creating a Deployment Package \(Python\)](lambda-python-how-to-create-deployment-package.md)\.
+For instructions, see [AWS Lambda Deployment Package in Python](lambda-python-how-to-create-deployment-package.md)\.

 ## Go<a name="with-kinesis-example-deployment-pkg-go"></a>